Lawrence A. Skantze: Biography

 Graduating from the Armed Forces Staff College the following year, Skantze served for three and a half years as director of system engineering and advanced planning in the Air Force Manned Orbiting Laboratory Program at the Space and Missile Systems Organization in Los Angeles.
-From August 1969 to May 1971, he was assigned to Headquarters Air Force Systems Command at Andrews Air Force Base, initially as director of assignments and later as assistant for senior officer management.
+From August 1969 to May 1971, he was assigned to Headquarters Air Force Systems Command at Andrews Air Force Base, initially as director of assignments and later as an assistant for senior officer management.
 He then became deputy for the AGM-69A Short-Range Attack Missile at the Aeronautical Systems Division, Wright-Patterson Air Force Base.
 After serving as deputy for the E-3A Airborne Warning and Control System program at Hanscom Air Force Base, Massachusetts, from June 1973 to June 1977, he returned to Air Force Systems Command headquarters as deputy chief of staff for systems.
 Skantze took command of the Aeronautical Systems Division at Wright-Patterson Air Force Base in March 1979.

 In August 1982, Skantze was named deputy chief of staff for research, development and acquisition at Air Force headquarters.
 He was responsible for all U.S. Air Force research, development and acquisition programs.
 Skantze was appointed Vice Chief of Staff of the United States Air Force, Washington, D.C., in October 1983.
 He assumed command of Air Force Systems Command in August 1984.

 Skantze was named as a payload specialist for the classified United States Department of Defense Space Shuttle mission STS-61-N, scheduled for launch on 4 September 1986.
 This mission was cancelled after the Space Shuttle Challenger disaster on 28 January 1986.
 Most of the crew (excluding Skantze and Frank J. Casserino) flew on mission STS-28 in 1989.

 Skantze was a command pilot and earned the Senior Missile Badge.
 His military decorations and awards include the Air Force Distinguished Service Medal with oak leaf cluster, Legion of Merit with oak leaf cluster, Meritorious Service Medal with oak leaf cluster and Army Commendation Medal.
 He was promoted to General on October 6, 1983, with same date of rank, and retired from the United States Air Force on July 31, 1987.
 He died on June 18, 2018.